Requesting Items from On-Campus Libraries

 If requesting a multi-volume work or journal and more than one volume is wanted, please indicate the volumes in the additional information box.

 - If there is a date after which the item is no longer wanted, please specify the date using the "Cancel if not filled by" drop-down menu.

 - Click the "Submit" button.
 A confirmation screen will appear to verify the item you are requesting.

 If requesting a volume from a journal or a multi-volume work please identify the volume by clicking the appropriate radio button.
 Note that only one volume can be chosen per request on this page.
 Additional volumes from the same title can be indicated in the additional information box on the previous page.

 - Click the "REQUEST SELECTED ITEM" button to send the request.
 It will confirm the item you requested and indicate that your request was sent.
 You will be notified by e-mail when the item is ready for pick-up.

 On the results screen, select items to save and then click "SAVE MARKED RECORDS" button.
 Note that at this point you can conduct another search and save those records, as well.
 Marked records will be saved until you exit the browser.

 You can choose your pick-up location and "cancel if not filled by" date.
 At this point, you may once again revise you saved list.
-Click "REQUEST SELECTED."
+Click "REQUEST SELECTED or REQUEST ALL."